vhurna/aws_devops_task_3_configure_network/README.md

     - use resource [aws_vpc_security_group_ingress_rule](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc_security_group_ingress_rule) to create security group rules, which allow HTTP and HTTPS traffic from all source IPs, and SSH traffic from your public IP.
 To get your public IP you can use an [online tool](https://whatismyipaddress.com/).
 Take a note, that when creating a security rule with this terraform resource, you have to specify destination port range, rather than a single port.
 For example, if you want to allow connections to tcp ports from 255 to 512, you have to set `from_port` to 255, and `to_port` to 512.
 If you want to whitelist a single tcp port 8080, you have to set both resource properties `from_port` and `to_port` to 8080.

+    - uncommend (and update if required) the outbound security group rule, which allows all traffic from the virtual machine.

 3. After adding the code to the `main.tf`, review the file `outputs.tf` and make sure, that all output variables are valid and can output relevant values, as described in the output variable descriptions.

 4. Run the following commands to generate a Terraform execution plan in **JSON** format: